-Paris‘ bike share is the world’s biggest with 20,000 bikes and 1800 stations.
+Paris has the world’s largest bike share system with 20,000 bikes and 1800 stations.

-In Berlin, where 7 out of 10 residents own bikes, bicycle mode share is 18%.
+Berlin, where 7 out of 10 residents own bikes, bicycle mode share is 18%.

 Barcelona‘s plans to limit automobiles to 40% of inner city roads roads is intended to reduce the 3,500 annual deaths attributed to air pollution.